 Applicants who enter duplicate courses at the same universities cannot be considered for an award.

 This section of the application form requires the applicant to correctly answer a number of statements to be considered eligible.
 If an applicant is not able to confirm that these statements apply to them, they will be deemed ineligible

 Applicants are asked to think carefully and select either of the two options available against each statement (e.g. ‘Yes’ or ‘No’).

 This is an example of a statement that the applicant will be asked to answer: ‘I confirm that I am not employed (and have not been employed since 1 July 2016) in a permanent or temporary role in the following organisations; Her Majesty’s Government, the British Council, or the Association of Commonwealth Universities’.
 If an applicant answers ‘No’ then this indicates the applicant is employed by one of these institutions and therefore cannot be considered for an award.

 Applicants who do not meet the minimum word count for the application questions will not be considered for a Chevening Award.

 All applications are run through plagiarism software, which compares the content of the application against sources online.
 If an applicant commits plagiarism, they will be disqualified.
 Applicants are allowed to insert quotations but must acknowledge the source as they would in an academic essay.

 Use of English language

 Applicants must complete the application form in English.
-If the application form is not completed in English, it is deemed ineligible.
+If the application form is not completed in English, it will be deemed ineligible.